 Green onions, also known as scallions, are members of the onion genus, Allium, which tend to have a milder taste than other, “true” onions.
 The term green onions generally refers to Allium fistulosum, the Welsh onion.
 Occasionally people will refer to shallots, Allium ascalonicum, as scallions, but the term is generally reserved to describe green onions themselves.
 The plant has small bulbs, often barely discernible as separate from the stalk, and long stalks which change from white at the bulb to a rich green at the top.

-Throughout the world green onions are eaten in a number of different dishes, and so there are many cuisines to choose from when determining how to use your green onions.
-In the United States, green onions are generally used as a lesser ingredient in dishes, although their flavor is strong enough that it shows up even when small amounts are used.
+Throughout the world, scallions are eaten in a number of different dishes, and so there are many cuisines to choose from when determining how to use your green onions.
+In the United States, scallions are generally used as a lesser ingredient in dishes, although their flavor is strong enough that it shows up even when small amounts are used.
 Often they are simply diced and added raw to top salads or soups, but they may be grilled or fried as well, or cooked into soups to add a bit of spice.

 On their own, green onions can be quite tasty baked and served alone.
 To serve, most people slice them lengthwise to bruise the flesh, then chop them into more manageable chunks.
 Then you can coat them with olive oil, and bake them slowly in the oven at around 300° Fahrenheit (150° Celsius).
 Once slightly golden they can be removed and enjoyed hot, or added to salads or other dishes as a spicy, crisp topping.

-Other dishes made with green onions include paijori, which is a spicy Korean salad made with green onions, roasted calcots in Spain, where they are served with a dip, and Bosnian mladi luk where they are combined with cottage cheese as a side dish.
-Green onions are also used extensively as a garnish throughout South East Asia, both on soups and noodle dishes.
+Other dishes made with green onions include paijori, which is a spicy Korean salad made with scallions, roasted calcots in Spain, where they are served with a dip, and Bosnian mladi luk where they are combined with cottage cheese as a side dish.
+Scallions are also used extensively as a garnish throughout South East Asia, both on soups and noodle dishes.
 They are also used in stock preparations around the world, giving a slightly more gentle and greener onion taste than other varieties of onion.